 Post-retirement, he turned his attention toward becoming a manager and began his coaching career at Casa Pia.
-After being chased around by many top clubs.
-He was recently linked with a move to Chelsea after they sacked Thomas Tuchel.
-But he stayed at Sporting and brought a breath of fresh air to the club.
+After being chased around by many top clubs, he was recently linked with a move to Chelsea after they sacked Thomas Tuchel.
+But he stayed at Sporting where he has brought a breath of fresh air to the club.
 He completely changed everything at Lisbon, bringing modern tactics and exciting football.
 Now 8 months later, he is once again being considered by Chelsea after they sacked Graham Potter.
 Here are 10 facts you didn’t know about Ruben Amorim as his links to Stamford Bridge continue.

 Sporting Lisbon coach Ruben Amorim is being considered to be the new Chelsea manager.

 Graham Potter seen as the frontrunner after interviews yesterday but he is back at Brighton.

 Chelsea want to run a full process before deciding

 He has always been a big Jose Mourinho fan, even before he started his managerial career.
 He has gone on to say only good things about the coach and when once asked about his preference between Jose Mourinho and Pep Guardiola, he didn’t hesitate to say the Portuguese’s name.
 Although he has got immense respect for Pep, he has always deemed Mourinho as an inspiration.